techbootcamp/book/modules/infrastructure/http.md

 HTTP (HyperText Transfer Protocol) is the protocol for the Internet.
 HTTP allows you to request an asset and then returns a response.

+## History of HTTP
+> What's the first server?
+> Who wrote the first spec?

 ## HTTP Request
 ### Method
 (GET, POST, PUT, DELETE, PATCH)